‘The practice of mindfulness is simply being aware of what is happening right now’

 Developing your mindfulness – or awareness of ‘be here, right now’ – over the summer months will help you to prepare and refresh for the typically busy fall and winter months.

-Stay tuned for next week’s article, in which we will cover some ways to practice mindfulness during your holidays.
+Stay tuned for our forthcoming article on ways to practice mindfulness during your holidays.